 Dialectical Behavior Therapy (DBT)

 DBT was developed by Marsha Linehan and was originally developed to treat Borderline Personality Disorder (BPD).
 Linehan observed that people with BPD tend to have difficulty regulating emotions.
-Though the treatment was originally developed to treat BPD, many other disorders also benefit from DBT when the person struggles to manage and regulate strong emotions.
+Though the treatment was originally developed to treat BPD, research has shown it is helpful in treating depression, anxiety, self-harm, mood disorders and eating disorders.

-- Core Mindfulness – learn to stay present, mindful and live in the moment
+- Core Mindfulness – staying present, mindful and live in the moment

-- Distress Tolerance – learn how to stay nonjudgmental and accepting
+- Distress Tolerance – staying nonjudgmental and accepting

-- Interpersonal Effectiveness – learn how to improve your relationships with others
+- Interpersonal Effectiveness – improving your relationships with others

 - Walking the Middle Path – looking at all sides of a situation and finding balance

 We Can Help

 Counseling involves a collaborative process where you work with a trained professional who will support you in resolving personal conflicts and emotional difficulties.
 Common concerns focused on in DBT include: